Skip to Main Content

 Include the database name, but no URL since it is not accessible to the general public.

-Author last name first initial period open parentheses year close parenthesis period dissertation title in italics open parentheses publication number if available close parentheses Open Bracket doctoral dissertation or masters thesis, name of institution awarding the degree close bracket period name of database period
+General format: Author last name first initials period open parentheses year close parenthesis period in italics dissertation title non italics open parentheses publication number if available close parenthesis Open Bracket description of dissertation or thesis comma name of institution awarding the degree close bracket period name of database period Example: Stokar comma H period open parenthesis 2016 close parenthesis period in italics Managing workers who are deaf colon A phenomenological investigation of hearing supervisors non italics open parenthesis Publication No period 10172459 close parenthesis open bracket Doctoral dissertation comma Loyola University close bracket period ProQuest Dissertations and Theses period

 In-text Citation